 Before we talk about your experience in detail, can you please introduce yourself?

-I'm a 23 years old french national who's technically qualified to be a historian and archeologist.
-Always keen to explore new horizons.
-I've always been attracted to software, computers and technology as a whole but with my studies I never thought I could turn it into something other than an interest with UX/UI Design.
+I'm French and 23 years old; I studied to be a historian and archeologist, always keen to explore new horizons.
+I've always been attracted to software, computers, and technology as a whole, but with my studies I never thought I could turn it into something other than an hobby with UX/UI Design.

-Thank you Leonard.
-Ultimately, why did you choose to join Ironhack and break into tech?
+Thank you, Leonard.
+Why did you choose to join Ironhack and break into tech?

 Many people think that to be able to work in tech you need to be good at math.
-I was one of these believers until I realised there are other doors to enter into the tech industry.
-For me it was a big step as all my education has been related to art, I graduated in Art History at Royal Holloway, University of London and I have two Master degree: one by University of Amsterdam in Classics and Classical Languages and another one by King’s College London in Classical Art & Archaeology.
+I was one of these believers until I realised there are other ways to enter the tech industry.
+For me, it was a big step as all my education has been related to art: I graduated in Art History at Royal Holloway, University of London and I have two Master degrees, one from the University of Amsterdam in Classics and Classical Languages and another one from King’s College London in Classical Art & Archaeology.

-Previous to joining Ironhack I did a course in digital communication, that was my first approach to the technological world.
-Then a friend of mine recommended taking a look at Ironhack and being able to break into tech, mixing my knowledge of the art industry and tech will enable me to chart a path forward.
+Prior to joining Ironhack, I did a course in digital communication: this was my first experience with the technological world.
+Then a friend of mine recommended taking a look at Ironhack.
+This would allow me to break into tech, combining my knowledge of the art industry and tech to create a path forward.

-The announcement of another national lockdown.
-I decided I needed to do something useful, I couldn’t stand the idea of being stuck at home wasting time.
+After the announcement of another national lockdown, I decided I needed to do something useful.
+I couldn’t stand the idea of being stuck at home wasting time.
 So for me that was a key factor when deciding to join Ironhack.
-Also at the moment of the decision I didn’t have a commitment with any company so I was able to focus 100% on the bootcamp.
+Also at the moment of my decision, I wasn't committed to any company so I was able to focus entirely on the bootcamp.

-For me an online format wasn’t the first option, I would have enjoyed a face to face program.
-But due to the Covid situation Ironhack Remote was the perfect solution for me to make the most of my time.
-2020/2021 have been really tough so I can’t complain of having the chance to meet all the amazing people by zoom, hoping that one day I’ll meet them in person.
+If an online format wasn’t the main option, I would have enjoyed a face-to-face program.
+But due to the COVID pandemic, Ironhack Remote was the perfect solution for me to make the most of my time.
+2020/2021 have been really tough so I can’t complain about having the chance to meet all the amazing people by Zoom.
+Hopefully one day I'll meet them in person!

-I'm curious, what was your best moment at Ironhack?
+I'm curious: what was your favourite moment at Ironhack?

-Our project was a little bit different from what we had studied before, Nuno and I looked at Virtual Reality and how the user would interact within VR.
-The company that handed us the project gave us total freedom on what we could bring forward, as such we decided to create a seamless, intuitive yet interactive control scheme for a Virtual Experience in which the user would be able to view in detail a product he could/would want to buy.
+Our project was a little bit different from what we had studied before.
+Nuno and I looked at Virtual Reality and how the user would interact within VR.
+The company that handed us the project gave us total freedom on what we could bring forward; we decided to create a seamless, intuitive, and interactive control scheme for a virtual experience in which the user would be able to view in detail a product he could/would want to buy.
 Our project was focused only on how the user would control the experience.
-It was so much fun and we became the winners of the Hackshow.
-I guess that when you work on something you really like it is easier to stand for it (although we did work really hard!)
+It was so much fun and we won the Hackshow!
+I guess that when you work on something you really like it is easier to stand for it (although we did work really hard!).

-I haven’t decided yet, I’m thinking of either garnering some experience in the VR industry or to take my UX skills to the art market and create some opportunities there.
+I haven’t decided yet, I’m thinking of either garnering some experience in the VR industry or taking my UX skills to the art market and creating some opportunities there.